Mjvolk3/Dendron-Template/notes/workspace.tutorial.md

 - Open [[src/my_package/__main__.py]].
 - `Command Palette` → `Debug: Start Debugging`.
   - Launch settings can be found [[dendron.code-workspace]].
+  - You can note that from the published version, the above link is marked as private.
+This is because the html is referencing an unknown files directory.
+To overcome this for publishing the url link can be used instead. [src/my_package/__main__.py](https://github.com/Mjvolk3/Dendron-Template/blob/main/src/my_package/__main__.py)

 ### Error Python Package